fhcrc/deenurp/README.md

 ## Running

-The `refset` package under the current directory provides to subcommands, accessed via the script `refset.py`:
+The `refset` package under the current directory provides to subcommands, accessed via the script `refset.py`, or the command `refset` if installed.

+### `refset filter-outliers`

+Removes sequences from a reference database that are more than a specified distance from the centroid of their tax id.

+### `refset hrefpkg-build`

+Builds a set of hierarchical reference packages.

+### `refset cluster-refs`

+Cluster reference sequences, first by tax-id at a specified rank (default: species), then by similarity for unnamed sequences or sequences not classified to the desired rank.
+Serves as input to `search-sequences`.

-### `refset.py search-sequences`
+### `refset search-sequences`

-Searches a set of sequences against a one or more FASTA files containing possible reference sequences.
+Searches a set of sequences against a FASTA file containing possible reference sequences.

-This subcommand does the following:

-1. Clusters at a user specified identity
-1. For each sequence database provided, searches all sequences (*not* cluster seeds) from clusters which don't have any hits.
-If any sequence within the cluster has a hit, sequences from the cluster are not searched against following databases.
-1. Merges clusters which share a best_hit sequence
-1. Saves the sequences and results in a sqlite database
+This subcommand does searches sequences against a reference FASTA file, saving the results and some metadata to a sqlite database for use in `select-references`

-### `refset.py select-references`
+### `refset select-references`

-Given the output of `search-sequences`, `select-references` attempts to find an optimal set of reference sequences.
+Given the output of `search-sequences`, `select-references` attempts to find a good set of reference sequences.

-1. For each sequence cluster, select a user-specified number of candidate references, preferring hits to highly weighted sequences.
+For each reference cluster  with a minimal amount of sequences having best hits to the cluster, (see `cluster-refs`), selects a set number of sequences to serve as references.
-1. Align the query sequences and reference candidates with cmalign
-1. Use FastTree to make a tree of the reference sequences
-1. Place the query sequences on the tree
-1. Choose a specified number with `rppr voronoi`

-Sequences from the first reference file given to `search-sequences` (e.g., named sequences) are preferred.

-### `refset.py add-reps`
+### `refset add-reps`

 Fetches sequences from a sequence file which match the taxtable for a reference set at a given rank.
 Useful for adding type strains.

-### `refset.py tax2tree`
+### `refset tax2tree`

 Runs the `tax2tree` program on a reference package, updating the `seq_info` file.